Commissioner of the Space & Defense Industry Sevilla Summit 2022,

 Joan Clos

-Summit Commissioner Joan Clos was UN Under-Secretary-General and Executive Director of UN-Habitat (2010-2017), the UN program responsible for promoting sustainable, resilient and prosperous cities.
-During his tenure, he led the development of the New Urban Agenda and was appointed Secretary General of the Habitat III Conference.
+The Summit Commissioner for the second consecutive year, Joan Clos, has an outstanding public experience in the industrial sector.
+He was Under-Secretary-General of the UN and Executive Director of UN-Habitat (2010-2017), the UN programme responsible for promoting sustainable, resilient and prosperous cities.
+During his tenure, he led the development of the New Urban Agenda and was appointed Secretary-General of the Habitat III Conference.

 Before joining the United Nations, between 2006 and 2008, he was Minister of Industry, Tourism and Trade of Spain and from 2008 to 2010, he was Spanish Ambassador to Turkey and Azerbaijan.